nayuki/MamIRC/doc/connector.markdown

 * Events are ordered only within each connection; they are not ordered between connections.
 Ordering within a connection is important for algorithms that track state changes, whereas ordering between connections is only of interest to human readers.
 So ordering between connections and with the external world can only be done through timestamps (unfortunately).

-* `type` is 0 for a connection state change, 1 for a line received (IRC server to MamIRC), or 2 for a line sent (MamIRC to IRC server); other values are invalid.
+* `type` is 0 for a connection state change, 1 for a line received (IRC server to MamIRC Connector), or 2 for a line sent (MamIRC Connector to IRC server); other values are invalid.

 * `data` is a byte array of length at least 0.
 The interpretation depends on the type, but informally speaking it is usually a UTF-8 string.